 Mini- and midi-tanks maintained and in good operating condition.

 2.3.2.
-Juvenile Fish Passage Season (April 1–December 15).
+Juvenile Fish Passage Season (April 1*–December 15).

+*In 2019, the bypass system will begin operations on March 1, as described below.

-Operate April 1–September 30 for juvenile fish bypass, collection, and transport, and from October 1–December 15 for adult fallbacks.
+Operate April 1*–September 30 for juvenile fish bypass, collection, and transport (except in 2019 when bypass operations begin March 1), and from October 1–December 15 for adult fallbacks.
 Operate according to criteria below and in the Corps of Engineers Juvenile Fish Transportation Plan (Appendix B).
 The transportation program may be revised in accordance with ESA Section 10 permit and the NOAA Fisheries Biological Opinion.

 2.3.2.1.
 Forebay Area and Intakes.